 Logistically, it is certainly harder for homeschoolers to take GCSEs, but it isn’t any harder to take the exams themselves.

-Some people think IGCSEs are harder than GCSEs but this is only because it is 100% exam based (which many GCSEs are now) so if you have a bad day or generally don’t perform well under pressure, that could impact your success.
+Some people think IGCSEs are harder than GCSEs but this is only because it is 100% exam based (which many GCSEs are now anyway) so if you have a bad day or generally don’t perform well under pressure, that could impact your success.

 Which GCSEs Can Homeschoolers Take?